YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 Start anywhere.
 Start now.

-Here's the truth: cities are built by decisions — and most people never show up to make them.
+Here's the truth: cities are built by decisions.
+Most people never show up to make them.
 The ones who do?
 They shape everything.
 Streets.
 Parks.
 Housing.
 Transit.
 Your neighborhood's future.

 You don't have to be an expert.
 You don't need a title.
 You just have to start.
-This zine gives you a ladder of action — climb as high as you want.
-Every rung matters.
+This zine gives you a ladder of action.
+Climb as high as feels right for you, and share your progress with us.
+We're cheering for you!

 🌱